-Costco might be associated with shopping in bulk, but buying a month’s supply of meat in one go seems to be a thing of the past.
-Due to meat shortages caused by the pandemic, Costco announced in a statement that there will be restrictions on the amount of beef, pork, or poultry people can buy from the stores.
+Costco might be associated with shopping in bulk, but buying a month’s supply of a particular item in one go seems to be a thing of the past.
+Costco announced in a statement that there will be restrictions on the amount of items people can buy from the stores.
 “Costco has implemented limits on certain items to help ensure more members are able to purchase merchandise they want and need.
 Our buyers and suppliers are working hard to provide essential, high demand merchandise as well as everyday favorites,” read the statement.
-If you’d rather have your groceries delivered, here are stores that have grocery delivery and pickup options.

 Having your groceries bagged